omogbemeh/openhouse/README.md

 - `src/components`: Contains React components responsible for rendering UI elements.
 - `src/services`: Includes service functions to fetch data from the provided RESTful endpoints.
+- `src/pages`: Includes the UI pages that are displayed on the browers.
+These pages make use of multiple components from the components folder
+- `src/types`: Type definitions for the different community and home data

 ## How to Use